TanyaElizabeth13/Milestone-Project-2/docs/README.md

 ---
 ### 5 Testing
 ---

+>As a first time user of the game, I want to be able to play the game bug free.
+>As a first time user of the game, I want to be able to play the game on whatever screen size I may be on.

 Testing completed for this project covers the areas of: responsivity, features, accessibility, performance, and validator testing.
 Tests where completed regularly at every stage of development and then at the final stage before submitting.